nonpricklycactus/Ehentai_metadata/README.md

 **Version 2.3.0** - 21 August 2022

 - Remove uploader tag
+- Remove the language classification in the label and put it into the calibre's own language
 - Resolved an issue where only one would be added when there are multiple artists and societies